-As students, we will As a teaching team, we will Honesty Honestly demonstrate our knowledge and abilities on assignments and exams Communicate openly without using deception, including citing appropriate sources Give you honest feedback on your demonstration of knowledge and abilities on assignments and exams Communicate openly and honestly about the expectations and standards of the course through the syllabus, and with respect to assignments and exams Responsibility Complete assignments on time and in full preparation for class Show up to class on time, and be mentally/physically present Participate fully and contribute to team learning and activities Give you timely feedback on your assignments and exams Show up to class on time, and be mentally &amp; physically present Create relevant assessments and class activities Respect Speak openly with one another, while respecting diverse viewpoints and perspectives Provide sufficient space for others to voice their ideas Respect your perspectives even while we challenge you to think more deeply and critically Help facilitate respectful exchange of ideas Fairness Contribute fully and equally to collaborative work, so that we are not freeloading from others Not seek unfair advantage over fellow students in the course Create fair assignments and exams, and grade them in a fair, and timely manner Treat all students equitably Trust Not engage in personal affairs while on class time Be open and transparent about what we are doing in class Not distribute course materials to others without authorization Be available to all students when we say we will be Follow through on our promises Not modify the expectations or standards without communicating with everyone in the course Courage Say or do something when we see actions that undermine any of the above values Accept a lower or failing grade or other consequences of upholding and protecting the above values Say or do something when we see actions that undermine any of the above values Accept the consequences (e.g., lower teaching evaluations) of upholding and protecting the above values
+As students, we will As a teaching team, we will Honesty Honestly demonstrate our knowledge and abilities on assignments and exams Communicate openly without using deception, including citing appropriate sources Give you honest feedback on your demonstration of knowledge and abilities on assignments and exams Communicate openly and honestly about the expectations and standards of the course through the syllabus, and with respect to assignments and exams Responsibility Complete assignments on time and in full preparation for class Show up to class on time, and be mentally/physically present Participate fully and contribute to team learning and activities Give you timely feedback on your assignments and exams Show up to class on time, and be mentally & physically present Create relevant assessments and class activities Respect Speak openly with one another, while respecting diverse viewpoints and perspectives Provide sufficient space for others to voice their ideas Respect your perspectives even while we challenge you to think more deeply and critically Help facilitate respectful exchange of ideas Fairness Contribute fully and equally to collaborative work, so that we are not freeloading from others Not seek unfair advantage over fellow students in the course Create fair assignments and exams, and grade them in a fair, and timely manner Treat all students equitably Trust Not engage in personal affairs while on class time Be open and transparent about what we are doing in class Not distribute course materials to others without authorization Be available to all students when we say we will be Follow through on our promises Not modify the expectations or standards without communicating with everyone in the course Courage Say or do something when we see actions that undermine any of the above values Accept a lower or failing grade or other consequences of upholding and protecting the above values Say or do something when we see actions that undermine any of the above values Accept the consequences (e.g., lower teaching evaluations) of upholding and protecting the above values

 In addition, I am available to discuss any issues with work, mental and physical health and other factors which might impact your performance on the course.
 We recognise that we need to accommodate outside events, and we will gladly do so on request.
-Please do not worry about asking for deadline extensions to academic work.
+Please do not worry about asking for deadline extensions to academic work in this course.
 These will come up, and we will help.
+Please direct requests for extensions for laboratory work to the Laboratory Supervisor, and for classroom work or tutorial tests, to Dr. Robinson